 MSW Students seeking VA Medical

 ***MSW students who require 4 semesters of field education are required to complete a second field application packet prior to placement in their second agency placement.
+Students should re-submit all required documents for their second field application.

 Following the submission of your Field Application to the Social Work Field Office, you will receive an email when your application has been processed.
 After receiving this notification, students should contact their selected Field Liaison to schedule an appointment.
 The purpose of the student/liaison meeting is to discuss field placement options based on a number of variables to include student experience, professional strengths and interests, and availability of agency practicum opportunities.
 The meeting with the Field Liaison should be scheduled promptly after your application has been processed, as agency placements are very competitive and many placements fill up quickly.
 Students should register for the appropriate field education course each semester of field.